 This chapter discusses the System Resets and their associated registers.
 PSoC devices support several types of resets.
 The various resets are designed to provide error-free operation during power up for any voltage ramping profile, to allow for user supplied external reset, and to provide recovery from errant code operation.
-For a complete table of the System Reset registers, refer to the Summary Table of the System Resource Registers on page 114.
-For a quick reference of all PSoC registers
+For a complete table of the System Reset registers, refer to the Summary Table of the System Resource Registers on page 105.
+For a quick reference of all PSoC registers in address order, refer to the Register Reference chapter on page 164.

 When reset is initiated, all registers are restored to their default states.
-In the Register Reference chapter on page 175, this is indicated by the POR row in the register tables and elsewhere it is indicated in the Access column values on the right side of the colon, in the register tables.
+In the Register Reference chapter on page 164, this is indicated by the POR row in the register tables and elsewhere it is indicated in the Access column values on the right side of the colon, in the register tables.
 Minor exceptions are explained ahead.